by Cassi Clausen, Open School staff

 March 6, 2018

-As the Admissions Clerk at The Open School, I have interacted with hundreds of parents who are looking for something different.
+As the Admissions Coordinator at The Open School, I have interacted with hundreds of parents who are looking for something different.
 Their stories echo each other, and I have noticed a troubling trend.
-Many of these parents have come to us because their child is struggling in their traditional school, and a vast majority of the time, that child is a son.
+Many of these parents have come to us because their child is struggling in their conventional school, and a vast majority of the time, that child is a son.

 “He keeps getting into trouble because he wants to move around.”